 Bathroom Usability

-As many of you know, I am currently doing some teaching and R&R in Hawaii.
-Yesterday, I watched a Japanese woman helplessly fuss with the paper towel dispenser in a public restroom at Hanauma Bay: She was trying to pull the shreds of paper towels out of the jaws of the dispenser, not realizing there was an "inviso handle" that would unjam the towel jam.
+As many of you know, I am currently doing some teaching and doing a little rest and relaxation in Hawaii.
+Yesterday, I watched a Japanese woman helplessly fuss with the paper towel dispenser in a public restroom at Hanauma Bay: She was trying to pull the shreds of paper towels out of the greedy jaws of the dispenser, not realizing there was an "inviso handle" that would unjam the towel jam.
 After helping her out, I got to thinking:

 Forget web sites and technology interfaces for a minute.
 What about public bathrooms?
 They generally rank high on the "suck meter" for usability and customer experience.
 Here are just a few common irritants: